+D.C. restricts landlords from using short-term rentals to fill empty rooms.
+There are also rules on how often a place can be rented when it’s allowed.
 D.C. tenants should look to their lease to see whether short-term rentals are prohibited.
 Tenants are responsible for any damage or other issues caused by their guests.
-D.C. may soon pass a law clarifying the rules.

 Responsibility for Damages

 Unless the tenant and landlord have come to a different agreement, the tenant is responsible for any damages caused by their guests.
 The tenants are also accountable for noise-related issues, theft of their own property, and nearly any other problem caused by the guest.

 Laws differ heavily by state, county, and city.
 Use RenterPeace to see more specific laws for to a given apartment and to see comments from people in your area.